echtoplasm/p2pMessenger/README.md

 # p2pMessenger
-A djago project for my portfolio
+A django project for my portfolio

-Was working on making a HIPPA compliant messenging service with django, I got in kind of deep with making patient/provider models as well as profile pages almost in the vain of social networking.
+I've working on making this HIPPA compliant messenging service with django, I got in kind of deep with making patient/provider models as well as profile pages almost in the vain of social networking.

 I've decided to take a step back and take a more modular approach by making an encrypted messenging application first